Jinyi-Li/computer_system_components_simulation/README.md

 mm.c -

 Simulate the behaviors of linux methods malloc, calloc, realloc and free.
+It supports a full 64-bit address space, with a trade-off of correctness, space utilization and throughput.
+The experiment environment was Intel(R)Xeon(R)CPUE5520@2.27GHz, Intel Xeon, E5520, 2.27GHz.
+The performance was measured by both memory and CPU cycles.
+The benchmark results were provided by the embeded linux methods in the experiment environment.